 Master Gardeners are people just like you and me who love gardening and have a desire to share with others.
 The Northwest Louisiana Master Gardener Program is a volunteer training program that trains people in horticulture in exchange for a return of 40 hours of volunteer service dedicated back into the program, sharing what has been learned with other gardeners.
 The program is provided by the Louisiana Cooperative Extension Service and is open to all adults in Northwest Louisiana.

 How do I apply?

-Call (318) 698-0010 to request an application or click on this link to download a letter and application.
+Call (318) 698-0010 to request an application or download a letter and application below.
 Instructions for mailing are on the application.
 Applications must be received by December 1st for consideration for the next class.
 The applications are reviewed in December, and participants are notified shortly thereafter.
 Because of class size and restrictions, you may need to reapply for the next class.
 Please be patient and keep applying.